ThreatConnect-Inc/threatconnect-playbooks/playbooks/array-serializer/README.md

 # Summary

+**YOU SHOULD STOP USING THIS PLAYBOOK.
+Instead, use the array iterator described at [https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/components/array-iterator](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/components/array-iterator).**

 Given an array, this playbook sends each item in the array one at a time to another playbook.
 This allows you to run a playbook on each item of an array.

 # Dependencies